First published Aug 26, 2021

 Signs of Toxin Overload

 These types of foods can help the organs responsible for cleansing the body, but they do not directly clean the blood.
-And sometimes diet alone can’t remove the build-up of toxins that enter your bloodstream every day.
+Sometimes, diet alone can’t remove the build-up of toxins that enter your bloodstream every day.
+If your organs are struggling to filter toxins, you may notice the following signs:

-Unexplained changes to your weight could be the result of hormone disruption caused by toxin buildup.
-Making adjustments to your diet by adding blood cleansing foods is a good start to bring balance to the body and filter out excess heavy metals and chemicals that make their way into your system.
+• Weight Fluctuations: Unexplained changes to your weight could be the result of hormone disruption caused by toxin buildup.
+Adjusting your diet by adding blood-cleansing foods is a good start to restoring balance to the body and filtering out excess heavy metals and chemicals that enter your system.

 These are a few of the many symptoms that may occur when there are too many toxins in your system.
 It affects how you look, feel, and function.
 Starting with a healthy diet of good-for-you foods is a smart way to start, but depending on your symptoms and your specific health situation, an alternative detoxification treatment may be the best route of care.